Kok-Kip/frontend/README.md

    npm run dev
    ```

-**Note:** We are sorry to tell you that we have not yet deployed our server.
-If you want to experience the whole search function, we sincerely ask you to download our backend project and run locally.
-We promise we may deploy our service as soon as we have enough resource.
+**News:** Good News!
+We have successfully deployed out search service on a remote machine on 24, Jan.
+Now you can access the website above to use our search engine.
 Thank you!

-## Reference

-1.
+Pay attention that we only have one machine so we can not promise a strongly reliable service.
+If you come across any problem when using our service, please contact our developers.